SergeiKarulin/Sentitron/README.md

-# Sentitron
+# Sentitron Research Repository

-Welcome to the Sentitron repository, an illustration of the concept for artificial neural network model designed to emulate aspects of continuous consciousness in a digital environment.
-Sentitron stands apart from traditional neural networks by its unique operation and learning mechanisms.

-Key Features:
-Time-Driven Dynamics: Sentitron operates continuously, driven by an internal heartbeat mechanism, ensuring constant signal processing.
-Autonomous Neuronal Activity: Neurons in Sentitron discharge at regular intervals, with input signals only modulating the rate of discharge.
-Memory Formation: Short-term memory emerges from random stimulation loops, while long-term memory develops from loops that persist over time.
-Feedback Loop: The network's output is fed back into its input, facilitating complex internal dynamics.
-Synaptic Uniqueness: Each synapse deactivates at its own rate, adding to the network's dynamic variability.
-Adaptive Attention: Sentitron can shift its focus between external inputs and internal signals, emulating a form of digital attention.
-Neuronal Fatigue: To prevent overstimulation, neurons experience fatigue, raising their activation thresholds temporarily.
-Learning Process:
-Sentitron's learning does not rely on back-propagation.
-Instead, it learns through interactions with both external stimuli and its own internal signal generation, offering a fresh perspective on AI learning mechanisms.

-Applications:
-This model is tailored to help researchers and enthusiasts interested in exploring new forms of artificial intelligence, particularly those that step away from traditional, input-output driven neural networks.
-Whether it's for academic research, AI experimentation, or just for the curious, Sentitron offers a unique platform to delve into the world of continuous, time-driven neural networks."

-This structure provides a clear overview of the Sentitron concept, highlighting its unique features and potential applications.
+## Introduction
+Welcome to the Sentitron Research Repository.
+This project represents a significant stride in the exploration of artificial neural network technologies.
+Our focus lies in developing and testing alternative approaches to neural network design and learning mechanisms, with an aim to address the limitations of current back-propagation methods, especially in terms of GPU resource and time efficiency.

+## Research Objectives
+Our objectives revolve around several key areas of innovation in neural network technology:

+### Time-Driven Dynamics
+- **Continuous Operation**: Unlike traditional neural networks, Sentitron is based on continuous, time-driven activity, orchestrated by an internal heartbeat mechanism.

+### Autonomous Neuronal Activity
+- **Independent Neuronal Discharge**: Exploring the behavior of neurons that autonomously discharge at regular intervals, differing from the stimulus-response mechanism in conventional models.

+### Innovative Memory Formation
+- **Memory Mechanisms**: Investigating new methods for memory formation in neural networks, focusing on how different stimulation patterns can lead to short-term and long-term memory development.

+### Feedback Loop Dynamics
+- **Internal Feedback Loops**: Utilizing the network's output as its own input to study the effects and potential of internal feedback mechanisms in AI systems.

+### Synaptic Variability and Neuronal Fatigue
+- **Dynamic Network Behavior**: Examining the influence of varying synaptic deactivation rates and the concept of neuronal fatigue on the overall behavior of neural networks.

+### Learning Process Without Back-Propagation
+- **Alternative Learning Methods**: Developing learning processes that move away from traditional back-propagation, potentially leading to more efficient neural network training.

+## Applications
+Sentitron is a valuable platform for researchers, AI enthusiasts, and anyone interested in alternative approaches to AI.
+It serves as a testbed for new ideas in neural network architectures and learning methods, contributing to more efficient and effective AI solutions.

+## Contribution
+We encourage collaboration and contributions from the AI community.
+Whether you're a researcher, a student, or just an AI enthusiast, your insights and experiments can help shape the future of neural network technologies.

+## License
+Apache License Version 2.0

+---
+*This README is designed to provide an overview of the Sentitron Research Repository's aims and areas of research.*